GFF logo

 Before the skin can be stored it has to be dried thoroughly.
 This can be done by plain air drying but you will have to aide the drying and preservation process by using salt or borax.
 I usually use salt which is right at hand in the kitchen, but it does leave the skin quite stiff.

-Nail the skin to a board to let it dry.
+Nail the skin to a board leaving some air below it to let it dry.

 You will also want to pin the skin to a board.
-Take a piece of wood and a handful of thin 15-25 millimeter (up to 1") nails.
-Stretch the skin into the shape you want.
+Take a piece of wooden board like plywood or MDF and a handful of thin 15-25 millimeter (up to 1") nails.
+Stretch the skin into the shape you want, feathers down towards the board.
 Start by pinning the neck section to the top of the board and then stretching it with a few nails down the side and back edge.

-Don't be bothered if it doesn't look like a Hoffman or Metz neck.
+Don't be bothered if it doesn't look like a Whiting or Metz product.
 It's hard to cut the regular shape of these necks.

 When the skin is stretched you can remove the last residues of fat, membranes or meat that might be left.
 Now pull it up the nails to let air enter from the feather side and keep the feathers from getting squashed.

-Sprinkle salt or borax in a thin layer on the skin, don't mind if some gets on the feathers.
+Sprinkle salt or borax in a generous layer on the skin, don't mind if some gets on the feathers.

 Now leave the board somewhere warm and dry for a few days or weeks.
-Days will usually suffice.
+A week's time will usually suffice.

 Preserving and storing